 PLRA_S1Ep2 Short/Long-Term Effect of Parenting Style

-The content (S1Ep2) discusses the short-term and long-term effects of four parenting styles defined by Garcia and Serra (2019) – authoritative, authoritarian, indulgent, and neglectful.
-It highlights how indulgent parenting fosters better psychological well-being in adolescents and adults, while neglectful parenting has the most detrimental effects on mental health outcomes.
+S1Ep2 (Ho & Chu, 2025, August 14) discusses the short-term and long-term effects of four parenting styles defined by Garcia and Serra (2019) – authoritative, authoritarian, indulgent, and neglectful.
+It highlights how indulgent parenting style fosters better psychological well-being in adolescents and adults, while neglectful parenting style has the most detrimental effects on mental-health outcomes.

 Keep reading